 Tip 1 - Storing Ground Coffee

-If you like to buy your coffee pre- ground then only ever buy what you are going to use for about a week.
+If you like to buy your coffee pre- ground, then only ever buy what you are going to use for about a week.
 I would recommend buying from a local supplier where you can go and get them to grind it in front of your eyes.

 If there is a "Best Before" date always check that.
 If there is no date on the bag then just do not buy it.
 When you get it home put it into the best airtight container that you have and then put it into a cool dry cupboard out of sunlight.

 Tip 2 - Grind Your Own Beans

 There is no question that if you want the best cup of coffee that freshly ground beans is the best way of doing that.
 Buy your beans and then grind just enough for your actual brew.

-You also want them to be non-porous which means that air can not get in through the material of the jar.
+You also want the storage jars to be non-porous which means that air can not get in through the material of the jar.

 Tip 4 - Develop the Putting Away Habit

 I am as guilty of this as are many other people.
 When I open my jar and take the coffee out to make a brew, I have the really bad habit of not instantly sealing the jar again and storing it away.

 Why Does Coffee Not Stay Fresh?

 There are some scientific reasons why the grinds start to lose their flavour.
 Now I do not want to bore you with chemistry or scientific facts, but a little knowledge can certainly help understand why this happens.

-If coffee grains are exposed to the air they are exposed to the oxygen in the air.
+If coffee grains are exposed to the air they are in fact exposed to the oxygen in the air.
 Almost always that will mean they can also be impacted by temperature, light and moisture.

-The same thing happens with coffee grains and is called oxidisation.
+The same thing happens with coffee grains and that is called oxidisation.
 It makes your coffee start to taste a little stale as the oil and aroma is impacted by the environment around them.

 Moisture in the air causes fermentation and you want to try and avoid that at all costs.
 The more coffee is exposed to water in the air, then the bigger the chances are that the coffee starts to ferment.

-Volatile Chemical Reaction
+Process 3 - Volatile Chemical Reaction

-So when these three things start to happen together, and mainly that is because the grains have been exposed to the air, a number of chemical reactions take place of the surface of the bean or the grains and the coffee starts to be impacted.
+So when these three processes start to happen together, and mainly that is because the grains have been exposed to the air, a number of chemical reactions take place of the surface of the bean or the grains and the coffee starts to be impacted.